Am I Pregnant? 15+ Weird Signs of Early Pregnancy

 Some women seem to get extremely and unusually tired after they get pregnant.
 If you do fall in this category and already have a toddler running around it may be hard to notice but this does seem to be a really common sign of pregnancy.

-Oh the heartburn!
+Oh, the heartburn!
 I had never felt heartburn until my third pregnancy but when I got it, I got it with a vengeance!
-This is also a common sign for women if they don’t typically suffer from heartburn.
+Heartburn during pregnancy common sign for women if they don’t typically suffer from heartburn.

 If your body odor (good or bad) changes suddenly and nothing you do will change it, there’s a good chance you’re pregnant!
 Sometimes your partner will notice this before you do!

 Don’t usually get headaches but find yourself getting headaches that you can’t shake?
 Maybe switch out your Advil, Excedrin or NSAID for Tylenol for a few weeks because you might be pregnant!